European Bat Detector Workshop

 from the conference in Donostia (San Sebastián).

-as the conference ends, allowing people to travel directly from one
+as the conference ended, allowing people to travel directly from one

 event to the other.